Dynamical incompatibilities in paced finger tapping experiments: Results

 In summary, these results show that responses after SC and PS perturbations in pure conditions are incompatible with each other.
-While in the combined context the flow accommodates smoothly, the pure contexts reveal specialized responses that cannot be reconciled under a single model without separate fittings.
-This observation has methodological implications for future studies of sensorimotor synchronization and provides empirical evidence for an underlying mechanism that can represent diverse types, sizes, and signs of perturbation with a single set of terms and parameters, but which is calibrated by the statistical history of the environment.
+While in the combined context the flow accommodates smoothly, the pure contexts reveal specialized responses that cannot be reconciled under a single underlying mechanism.
+This observation has methodological implications for future studies of sensorimotor synchronization and provides empirical evidence for an underlying mechanism that can represent diverse types, sizes, and signs of perturbation with a single set of terms and parameters, and calibrated by the statistical history of the environment.